-Mangroves, after being cut off from the sea by a road and railroad development, Salt River, Jamaica deforestation (12% of losses) is so-called Non-Productive Conversion-where mangrove areas become unused land.
-These include direct losses They are most frequently converted to aquaculture through clearance-primarily for charcoal and timber extraction-as well as indirect impacts from changes in water occurrence, distribution, movement and quality.
+Mangroves, after being cut off from the sea by a road and railroad development, Salt River, Jamaica

+The second leading human cause of mangrove deforestation (12% of losses) is so-called Non-Productive Conversion-where mangrove areas become unused land.
+These include direct losses through clearance-primarily for charcoal and timber extraction-as well as indirect impacts from changes in water occurrence, distribution, movement and quality.
 That includes pollution from oil and gas extraction and from nutrient runoff.